Eurosceptics claim victory in landmark Poland election

 "The victory by PiS is part of a wider shift in Europe, of a return to national values," said analyst Aleksander Smolar.

-PiS advocates a robust Western approach toward Russia, especially following Moscow's 2014 annexation of the Crimean peninsula in Poland's eastern neighbor Ukraine.
+PiS advocates a robust Western approach towards Russia, especially following Moscow's 2014 annexation of the Crimean peninsula in Poland's eastern neighbour Ukraine.

 That might complicate any future attempts at bridge-building between the EU and Russia, currently the target of Western sanctions imposed over the Ukraine conflict.